Find out about the VAT liability of insurance transactions and insurance related services.

 This notice explains the VAT liability of insurance transactions and insurance related services.
 It also gives other VAT related information relevant to the suppliers of such services.
-This notice doesn’t cover Insurance Premium Tax (IPT).
-You can find information about IPT in the notice IPT1 Insurance Premium Tax.
+This notice does not cover Insurance Premium Tax (IPT).
+You can find information about IPT in Notice IPT1: Insurance Premium Tax.

 1.2 What’s changed

 This notice has been updated to reflect changes to the VAT treatment of supplies of goods and services following the UK’s departure from the European Union.

 1.3 Who should read this notice

 You should read this notice if you’re: